-ETM001-Jx ETM001-Kxxx ETM001-Jx The ETM001-Jx Ethernet module provides: An Ethernet 10Base-T/100Base-TX interface Two RJ-45 Ethernet ports.
+ETM001-Jx ETM001-Kxxx The ETM001-Jx Ethernet module provides: The ETM001-Kxxx Ethernet module provides: The ETM001-Jx Ethernet module provides: An Ethernet 10Base-T/100Base-TX interface Two RJ-45 Ethernet ports.
 Either or both of these ports can be attached to other Ethernet devices.
 Each port automatically senses the data rate (10 Mbps or 100 Mbps), duplex (half-duplex or full-duplex), and cabling arrangement (straight-through or crossover) of the attached link.
-An embedded autodetect/auto-switch Ethernet switch which provides a means ETM001-Kxxx The ETM001-Kxxx Ethernet module provides: An Ethernet 10Base-T/100Base-TX/1000Base-T interface Two RJ45 Ethernet ports are located on the underside of the module.
-Either or both ports can attach to other Ethernet devices.
-Each port automatically senses the data rate (10 Mbps/ 100 Mbps / 1000 Mbps), duplex (half-duplex or full-duplex), and cabling arrangement (straight-through or crossover) of the attached link. <text></text> An embedded autodetect/auto-switch Ethernet switch, which provides a means to switch Ethernet data and allow daisy- chaining of Ethernet cabling and provides a method to automatically detect Ethemet cable wire crossover.
+An embedded autodetect/auto-switch Ethernet switch, which provides a means to switch Ethernet data and allow daisy-chaining of Ethernet cabling and provides a method to automatically detect Ethernet The ETM001-Kxxx Ethernet module provides: An Ethernet 10Base-T/100Base-TX/1000Base-T interface Two RJ45 Ethernet ports are located of the underside of the module.
+Either or both ports can attach to other Etherned devices.
+Each port automatically sense the data rate (10 Mbps/ 100 Mbps / 100 Mbps), duplex (half-duplex or full-duplex and cabling arrangement (straight-through or crossover) of the attached link An embedded autodetect/auto-switch Ethernet switch, which provides a means to switch Ethernet data and allow daisy chaining of Ethernet cabling and provide <text><image/></text> a method to automatically detect Etheme cable wire crossover.
 Figure 7: ETM001-Kxxx Faceplate